88Alex/toml-cpp/README.md

 Anyway, what are all the classes?
 ========

-Part of what makes Toml-C++ so simple is that there are only 5 classes.
+Part of what makes Toml-C++ so simple is that there are only 6 classes.

 There is the TomlParser class, which has several static methods useful for you.
 You saw some of these in action.
 There is the TomlElement class, an abstract class representing a TOML element.
 There is the TomlKey class, which represents a TOML key.
 There is the TomlArray class, which represents a TOML array.
+There is the TomlHash class, which represents a TOML hash.
-And there is the TomlHash class, which represents a TOML hash.
+And there is the TomlError class, which represents a TOML error.

 By the way, the TomlKey, TomlArray, and TomlHash classes are super-classes of the TomlElement class.